-In September 2014, our subsidiaries EHSI and EPI received a Request for Information from the State of Tennessee Office of the Attorney General and Reporter seeking documents and information regarding the sales and marketing of opioids, including OPANA® ER.
+In September 2014, our subsidiaries EHSI and EPI received a Request for Information from the State of Tennessee Office of the Attorney General and Reporter seeking documents and information regarding the sales and marketing of opioids, including OPANA[®] ER.
 We are currently cooperating with the State of Tennessee Office of the Attorney General and Reporter in this investigation.

 In August 2015, our subsidiaries EHSI and EPI received a subpoena from the State of New Hampshire Office of the Attorney General seeking documents and information regarding the sales and marketing of opioids, including OPANA® ER.
 We were cooperating with the State of New Hampshire Office of the Attorney General in its investigation until we learned it was being assisted by outside counsel hired on a contingent fee basis.
 The New Hampshire Attorney General initiated an action in the Superior Court for the State of New Hampshire to enforce the subpoena despite this contingent fee arrangement, and we (along with other companies that had received similar subpoenas) responded by filing a motion for protective order to preclude the use of contingent fee counsel.
 In addition, we filed a separate motion seeking declaratory relief.
-In March 2016, the Superior Court granted the motion for protective order on the grounds that the contingent fee agreement was invalid as ultra vires and that the office of the Attorney General had acted outside of its statutory authority in entering into the agreement with the contingent fee counsel.
-In April 2016, both the New Hampshire Attorney General and the companies that received subpoenas from the New Hampshire Attorney General, including EHSI and EPI, appealed, in part, the March 2016 Superior Court order to the New Hampshire Supreme Court.
-Those appeals are pending.
+In March 2016, the Superior Court granted the motion for protective order on the grounds that the contingent fee agreement was invalid as ultra vires and that the office of the Attorney General and the companies that received Subpoenas from the New Hampshire Attorney General and the companies that received subpoenas from the New Hampshire Attorney General and the companies that received subpoenas from the New Hampshire Attorney General and the companies that received subpoenas from the New Hampshire Attorney General and the companies that received subpoenas from the New Hampshire Attorney General and the companies that received subpoenas from the New Hampshire Attorney General and the condingent fee counsel.
+In April 2016, the New Hampshire Attorney General and the agreement with outside counsel.
 In April 2016, the New Hampshire Attorney General also entered into a new agreement with outside counsel.
-In response, the companies that received a subpoena from the New Hampshire Attorney General, including EHSI and EPI, moved to enforce a part of the protective order issued by the Superior Court in March 2016 that is not being appealed by EHSI and EPI.
-That motion was denied in August 2016.
+In response, the companies that received a subpoena from the New Hampshire Attorney General also entered into a new agreement with outside counsel.
+In response, the companies that received a subpoena from the New Hampshire Attorney General also entered into a new agreement with outside counsel.